random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 Elves get a +1 to BAB rolls when using a short bow or long bow.

+## Gnomes

-**Gnomes:** Gnomes are the smaller cousin of dwarves that spend more time above the ground then below.
-Gnomes are renown for tinkering and their child like demeanor.
+Gnomes are the smaller cousin of dwarves that spend more time above the ground then below.
+Gnomes are renown for tinkering and their friendly, child like demeanor.
 Gnomes can be any profession.
 They gain 1 point in CHA, but lose 1 point of WIS.

 Gnomes have the ability to detect secret doors and traps related to mechanical contraptions.
 Their base chance to detect is 50% + 3% per